 You can store the fruit over a longer period in a freezer.
 To freeze the fruit, peel the husks and place the fruit in a freezer bag.
 The fruit can also be sliced before freezing.

 When to harvest tomatillos is dictated by the ripeness of the fruit.
 If temperatures begin to fall, or the first frost of the winter approaches, while fruit remains on the plant it need not be lost.
 Instead lift any still healthy plants and hang them upside down in an unheated garage.
 Plants can be kept like this for up to 3 months.

 If fruit is still on the plants when the first frost approaches, the plants can be lifted and stored in a cool dry place.
 They can be kept in this condition for up to 3 months, allowing you to enjoy fresh fruit for longer.

-The tomatillo plant is an interesting addition to any allotment, raised bed or container garden.
+Tomatillos are an interesting addition to any allotment, raised bed or container garden.
 Surprisingly easy to cultivate, the plants are similar to tomato plants.
-Unlike tomatoes, the tomatillo plant is pleasingly problem free.
-It’s easy growth habit, combined with the interesting, flavorsome fruit, means that the tomatillo plant is increasingly growing in popularity.
+Unlike tomatoes, tomatillos are pleasingly problem free.
+Its easy growth habit, combined with the interesting, flavorsome fruit, means that tomatillos are increasingly growing in popularity.